kkounal/Simple-subtitle-translator/README.md

 Update 2: Well things got in the way and now this project is in the  freezer once again.
 I still want to make a better version.

+Update 3: Happened to take a look at the code again and it's pretty bad so it's getting a rewrite for sure, i already have parts of the image pre-processing algorithm in the works as to improve both speed and quality.

+I have noticed a small error if one tries to change the output language for translating, tesseract may complain that it doesn't have the data files for that language.
+You can easily find them by googling the error though and place them in the appropriate folder.

+I'm thinking that once i refactor this i may also add some mode that takes a video file instead of the screen and generates a file with the subtitles for the whole video.
+That might deserve its own repo but for now exams have my attention so stay tuned if interested, it might take a few months.

 ## Installation

 ### if you are on windows 10 you have 2 options: